khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 The top classic backtracking problems are, Subsets, Combinations, Permutations, SubArrays, String Partitioning, Constraints Solving, Unique paths, Grid Paths, so on.
 When we nail down the fundamental pattern of building a backtracking solution, that is our key to success in coding many more backtracking problems.

 In this article, my target is to introduce the different nature of travarsals in backtracking along with the coding patterns.
-Gradually, when we get the knack of writing a basic `backtrack` function we will tweak that basic function to solve different problems.
+Gradually, when we get the knack of writing a basic `backtrack`  we will tweak that basic  to solve different problems.
 There is a progression of learning in this this tutorial, a later topic is built upon the concept of an earlier topic.

 The topic progression is somewhat,
 > subsets → combination → permutation →sub array →string partitioning →cartesian product → multiple string combination → and more.